crystdang/MechaCar-Statistical-Analysis/README.md

 ![This is an image](https://github.com/crystdang/MechaCar-Statistical-Analysis/blob/main/Images/Lots.png)

 Part 3:
-In your README, create a subheading ## T-Tests on Suspension Coils, then briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
+## T-Tests on Suspension Coils

+briefly summarize your interpretation and findings for the t-test results.

 *Below is an image of the t.test output:*
 ![This is an image](https://github.com/crystdang/MechaCar-Statistical-Analysis/blob/main/Images/t.test_All.png)